 Credit utilization has to do with how much credit you use in contrast to your credit limit.
 Low credit utilization is beneficial, and, in general, you shouldn’t use more than 30% of your limit.
 If you have a credit limit of $1,000, for example, you should keep your credit under $300 each month or until you pay it off.
 Low utilization sends the message that you know how to manage credit well, and you aren’t at risk of borrowing more than you can payback.

 Improving your credit score takes time.
 Being financially responsible and practicing the steps outlined in this article will help you boost your credit.
-And while there are many things you can do on your own, if you’re still at a loss, it could be best to hire a credit repair company to help you out.
+And while there are other ways to build credit fast, things you can do on your own, if you’re still at a loss, it could be best to hire a credit repair company to help you out.